 - x8 cards can work in x8 and x16 slots

-- x16 slots only work in x16 slots (due to the connector size being physically large).
+- x16 slots only work in x16 slots (due to the large connector size).

-However, a very important point to note here is that using a larger slot for a smaller expansion card will not give you any kind of performance boost.
+However, the critical point is that using a larger slot for a smaller expansion card will not boost your performance.

-It will be waste of resources if you were to use, say, an x16 slot for a mere x1 WiFi expansion card.
+Using an x16 slot for a mere x1 WiFi expansion card would waste resources.

 The PCIe interface IS backward compatible.
 This characteristic of the PCIe interface is what makes PC building so modular.